-Chimichurri Fish, Chicken, Whatever! – This South American herb-based sauce is ready in minutes and is good on so many things.
+Chimichurri Fish, Chicken, Whatever! – This South American herb-based sauce is ready in minutes and is good on many things.
 I’ve tried it on fish, shrimp, steak, chicken, and pork, and it works on them all.
-It’s a very flexible recipe, so don’t worry too much about the measurements.
-Make it on a Sunday, and you will be reaching for it all week.
+It’s a flexible recipe, so don’t worry too much about the measurements.
+Make it on a Sunday, and you will reach for it all week.

 Cheeseburger Helper – You won’t find any preservatives in this homemade version of Hamburger Helper.
-It’s easy to double, uses ingredients you may have on hand, and everyone in the family will love it.
+It’s easy to double, uses ingredients you may have, and everyone in the family will love it.

 Penne Ala Vodka – This recipe from Serious Eats comes together in less than 30 minutes.